mkslge/BlackjackSimulator/README.md

 Features
 Interactive Gameplay: Play against the dealer with options to hit, stand, and manage your bet.

-User-Friendly Interface: Designed with Java Swing to provide a smooth and engaging gaming experience.
+User-Friendly Interface: Designed with Java Swing

 Card Animation: Visual representation of card dealing and game progression.